DJSiddharthVader/SELEXzyme/README.md

 After some further investigation of the training data it appears that the DNAzymes are generally much shorter than the negative examples, perhaps tricking the model to just use length as a proxy for DNAzyme-ness.
 ![Training data features](./Documents/images/sequence_features.png)
 Also the DNAzyme sequences were clustered, with sets from the same experiment designed to target the same gene.
-This artificially increased the similarity of the DNAzymes and put heavy importance on specific k-mers that were important for that experiment by not for generally DNAzyme-ness.
+This artificially increased the similarity of the DNAzymes and put heavy importance on specific k-mers that were important for that experiment by not for general DNAzyme-ness.
-This bias is compounded by how short the sequences were, creating a highly over-fit model At this point it appeared pointless to actually tune the hyperparameters due to how poor the DNAzyme data was so I simply saved the trained SGD model to a pickle file for use in the genetic algorithm.
+This bias is compounded by how short the sequences were and the very few sources of DNAzymes creating a highly over-fit model due to the artificial similarity of all the DNAzyme sequences.
+At this point it appeared pointless to actually tune the hyperparameters due to how poor the DNAzyme data and due to time/data constraints I abandoned any further development of the model and used what I had.

-## Empirical Validation
+# Empirical Validation
 Ideally this project would provide a computational alternative to how DNAzymes might normally be optimized involving techniques like SELEX.
 SELEX functions very well but it can be laborious and expensive and difficult to decide on some model parameters before starting.
 Using a computational method will save significant amounts of time and resources, as well as allowing researchers to more easily experiment with simulation parameters.